Tag: Genesis

 You Don’t Just See a Billionaire.
 You See Protocol Projection.

-Grayscale products made traditional finance fluent in crypto by symbolic substitution: each share a proxy for digital scarcity, each filing an act of normalization.
+Grayscale products bridged the gap between traditional finance and crypto.
+This was achieved by symbolic substitution.
+Each share acts as a proxy for digital scarcity.
+Each filing is an act of normalization.
 Investors aren’t purchasing coins—they’re buying proximity to a system they were told to fear.
 Silbert’s true commodity is access: to regulators, to liquidity, to narrative credibility.

 You Don’t Just Ask What He Does.
 You Ask Who Controls the Rails.